1Patricio/1Patricio/README.md

   -  👋 Hi, I’m @1Patricio
   -     👀 I’m interested in  Fron-End
-- 🌱 I’m currently learning  HTML, CSS, JavaScript
+- 🌱 I’m currently learning  java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...